-From 1-million-square-foot distribution centers to local schools, churches and more, we’ve completed more than 1,600 Design-Build projects nationwide.
+From 1-million-square-foot distribution centers to local schools, churches and more, we’ve completed 1,750 Design-Build projects nationwide.
 In 1963, we completed the nation’s first commercial Design-Build project at Helvetia Nursing Home in our hometown of Highland, Illinois.
 We paved the way for the Design-Build method to take hold — 20 years before it was recognized in the industry.
 As one of seven founding members of the Design-Build Institute of America (DBIA), it’s clear that Design-Build is part of who we are.
 It gives us the flexibility to find the best construction solutions, and it accounts for 90 percent of our projects.

 Get build-smart guidance from our experienced Design-Build team.

 Our experienced Design-Build team is here to guide you through your project and provide best-value solutions for any challenge you may face.
 We ensure you get a great facility that meets your needs — on your budget and schedule.
 For expert Design-Build guidance, contact us here or call 618-654-8611.